-To prevent clogs in your condensate line, invest in regular AC maintenance.
+To prevent clogs in your condensate line, invest in regular AC installation in San Bernardino.
 As part of your routine maintenance, pour some bleach into the drain every six months to keep the condensate line clean.
 However, don’t increase the frequency as bleach can increase the probability of corrosion.
 Using bleach will also help prevent mold growth and remove germs.

 If your central cooling and heating unit is in the basement or a location far away from the attic, it might be difficult for the water to flow out of the drain line.
 In this scenario, a condensate pump plays a significant role in eliminating water from the air conditioner.
 When the condensate pump’s reservoir’s water level goes up, the pump’s float switch turns on, triggering the AC’s pump to drain the water outside your house.